sinemcelenk/blogophonic-hugo/content/blog/garnier.md

   - Case Studies
 layout: single
 ---
-Garnier is a cosmetics brand of French cosmetic company L'oreal Paris.
-The company has four product categories: hair color, haircare, skincare and suncare.
-They reach us to idea of creating awareness about skin cancer, which is a rising health problem all around the world.
+Garnier is a cosmetics brand of French cosmetic company L’oreal Paris.
+The company has four product categories: hair color, haircare, skincare, and suncare.
+They came with the idea of creating awareness about skin cancer, which is a rising health problem all around the world.
 We decided to generate and execute a corporate social responsibility campaign that reaches the right target group and raises awareness about UV Radiation and sun exposure.

 ---
 ![garnier played](/blog/assets/garnier_played.JPG)